MarufZak/chat/README.md

 TODO:

-1. fix bug in Header with import button, focus state...
+1. Fix bug with tab selection of Import button, where input is not working
-2. Implement Slot functionality for button, for problem 1 above.